matt-benton/mb-personal-nuxt/content/articles/_tips_for_writing_better_if_statements.md

 }
 ```

 To make this more readable, we can make a new function called `isMondaySpecial`.
 Then we can copy the conditional and paste it into our function, which will return true if the order meets the criteria.
-Now in our if statement we can call `isMondaySpecial` and know exactly what it is checking because of the descriptive function name. `isMondaySpecial` can also be reused in other parts of our application.
+Now in our "if" statement we can call `isMondaySpecial` and know exactly what it is checking because of the descriptive function name. `isMondaySpecial` can also be reused in other parts of our application.

 ```javascript
 const isMondaySpecial = function(order) {